ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## An event is handled by a descendant of a component with OnPush

-If Angular Classichandles an event in a component with OnPush, the framework will execute change detection in the entire component tree, including the component’s ancestors.
+If Angular Classic handles an event in a component with OnPush, the framework will execute change detection in the entire component tree, including the component’s ancestors.

-As an example, in the diagram below, Angular Classichandles an event in `LoginComponent` which uses OnPush.
-Angular Classicwill invoke change detection in the entire component subtree including `MainComponent` (`LoginComponent`’s parent), even though `MainComponent` has `OnPush` as well.
-Angular Classicchecks `MainComponent` as well because `LoginComponent` is part of its view.
+As an example, in the diagram below, Angular Classic handles an event in `LoginComponent` which uses OnPush.
+Angular Classic will invoke change detection in the entire component subtree including `MainComponent` (`LoginComponent`’s parent), even though `MainComponent` has `OnPush` as well.
+Angular Classic checks `MainComponent` as well because `LoginComponent` is part of its view.

 <div class="lightbox">
   <img alt="Change detection propagation from nested OnPush component" src="generated/images/guide/change-detection/leaf-trigger.svg">